Skip to main content

 Most of our childhood is stored not in photos but in certain biscuits, lights of day, smells, textures of carpet. - Alain de Botton

-One of the most beautiful aspects about being a mother is that you are blessed with an opportunity to make your child's growing up years truly memorable.
-When my son looks back to his childhood days, I truly hope that these are some of the things that he will remember fondly and perhaps share as part of the 'Down Memory Lane' conversations as an adult:
+One of the most beautiful aspects about being a mother is to experience the world through a child's innocent and playful gaze.
+When my son looks back to his childhood days, I truly hope that these are some of the things that he will remember fondly and perhaps share as part of the 'Down Memory Lane' conversations as an adult.

 Childhood Memories: Nugget Frying Moments